JonnieSparkles/ar-io-tools/README.md

 - **Purchase Price**
 - **Undername Limit**

-The script fetches the 10 most recent ArNS records and saves them with complete details.
+The script fetches the most recent ArNS records (based on selected order) and saves them with complete details.

 ---